 When you start expanding your business on an international scale, you have to consider the many aspects of employment law.
 While you’re familiar with running a company in your country, your countries of expansion may have very different regulations.

 When you work with Globalization Partners, we simplify the global expansion process with our Employer of Record services.
 This model allows us to act as your entity in-country.
 Sidestep the subsidiary process and gain access to our experienced team of lawyers and HR experts.

 We help you manage your payroll with complete compliance, and we ensure your employees receive proper compensation and benefits.
-Our team helps you navigate cultural nuance and find the talent right for your business — and since everything is under our subsidiary, we’re responsible for all the legal risks.
+Our team helps you navigate cultural nuance and find the talent right for your company — and since everything is under our subsidiary, we’re responsible for all the legal risks.

 Take a look at some of our international knowledge and why you can trust us for your global expansion in Monaco.

-Doing Business in Monaco
+Hiring in Monaco

-Monaco is a popular location for expanding businesses for various reasons.
+Monaco is a popular location for expanding companies for various reasons.
 With minimal taxation and an excellent infrastructure, the small principality offers high-value real estate and a pool of wealthy consumers.
 The country is brimming with investment opportunities, and there are very few rules to follow to get started.

 Governed primarily by collective agreements, employees have a lot of say in their treatment within an industry.
 It’s vital to pay attention to these changing regulations to keep your employment legal and your employees satisfied.

 Monaco labor laws do not require an employment contract between the employer and the worker.
 However, employees must obtain a work permit to be legally hired.
 The country deals with collective agreements more than employment contracts.

 When you work as an employer, you may negotiate with labor unions to define employment terms.
 There may already be collective agreements in place for your industry.